amrayu/sub-scripts/README.md

 ## What does this script do?
 - Download a .vtt file from Hulu JP and cleans, converts to .srt
-- - Removes emojis from Hulu JP files
+  - Removes emojis from Hulu JP files
   - Removes WEBVTT metadata
 - Download a .vtt file from TVer and converts to .srt
+- Download an .html captions file from NHK, saves as .ttml, and converts to .srt

 ### Script requirements:
 - python3